dschalk/functional-javascript/README.md

 Operator: 0
 Index: 1
 Clear selected numbers
 When traversing the game history, any time there are two selected numbers you can click any operator to obtain a result; or you can clear the selected numbers and click numbers of your choice.
-You can do anything you want with displayed numbers, but if there is a previously selected operater and you click a second number (shown after "Selected numbers:"), a computation will be performed using the previously selected operator.
-If that happens and it isn't what you want, you can back up and select a different operater before clicking a second number.
+You can do anything you want with displayed numbers, but if there is a previously selected operator and you click a second number (shown after "Selected numbers:"), a computation will be performed using the previously selected operator.
+If that happens and it isn't what you want, you can back up and select a different operator before clicking a second number.

 Change group:
 You can change your name by entering a comma-separated name and password below.
 The combination will go into a persistent file accessible by the server.
 You can use this combination to edit or delete your saved comments now or in the future after you log in.